appsmithorg/appsmith-docs/website/docs/connect-data/reference/aws-lambda.md

 ### Invoke a function

 This command allows you to invoke Lambda functions, passing input parameters if necessary, and retrieving the output of the function's execution.
-The following section lists all the fields available for the **Invoke a functions** command.
+The following section lists all the fields available for the **Invoke a function** command.

  <figure>
   <img src="/img/Invokefunction.png" style= {{width:"810px", height:"auto"}} alt="Server-side Filtering on Table"/>